 A few terms for beginners:

 Fan cooling - Prevents overheating, and allows more rapid flash shots.
 With no fan, the Impacts include substantial warnings about heat, say to allow it to cool after rapid flashing.
 All fans are not equal of course.
-Speedlights don't have fans either.
+Speedlights don't have fans, but all but the cheapest studio lights will have a fan.

 Flash Duration (for most monolights) is fastest (shortest) at full power (t.5 value shown), and is roughly twice longer at minimum power.
 However, the Impact lights specify duration the opposite way (full power is slowest), implying a speedlight type of control (which unless it is an error, it of course conflicts with the need for Auto Dump?)
 I can't tell what the Flashpoint does, their specs are not specific enough.